 |2008||First Android phone launched Google, HTC|

 Basic Characteristics of Computers

-The basic characteristics of the computer can be classified into three main ways:
+The basic characteristics of the computer can be classified in three main ways:

 - It responds to a given specific set of instructions in a well-defined manner.

 - It can execute a prerecorded list of instructions wherever we want it to be saved.

 - It can quickly store and retrieve large amounts of data just by a click or two.